GCU-Second-Chance/SecondChance-Global-frontend/README.md

 npm run dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open http://localhost:3000 in your browser.

-## � Deployment
+## 🚀 Deployment

 This project is deployed on [Vercel](https://vercel.com).